rizdaprasetya/mt-alt-doc/en/core-api/e-wallet.md

 To integrate with *E-Money* Payment method, follow the steps given below.

 ## 1. Sending Transaction Data to API Charge
-API request should be done from merchant backend to acquire QR code and deeplink URL to Gojek app.
+API request should be done from merchant backend to acquire QR code and deeplink URL to Gojek-GoPay app.
 The table given below describes the various elements required for sending the transaction data to the *Charge API*.

 | Requirement    | Description                                                  |
 | -------------- | ------------------------------------------------------------ |